legourrierec/dobson/README.md

   * control a focus motor
   * display sensor values (temperature and humidity)
   * assist the observer in reaching the target by offering a goto solution
+  * stay warm inside and control the telescope via WiFi (thus also avoiding cables !)

 The telescope is home-made, starting from a blank disk of glass, all the way to fitting a camera for astrophotography.
 The whole project is being documented on instructables.com (link to be published later).